 SPED 605 - Single Subject Designs

 SPED 605 is an introductory level course concentrating on single subject data designs, visual inspection and inference of data and statistical analysis for educational and behaviorally therapeutic interventions and data collection processes.
-Prerequisites: SpEd or PSY 535.
+(Same as: PSY 605) Prerequisites: SpEd or PSY 535.